Days: 13 - 17

 Thursday, September 5, 2024

 This was our last meal together as a group.
-The food was actually quite good.
-Remember this is a rather small resturant (we filled up every seat) to be serving 8 meals But they pulled it off without any issues.
+The food was quite good.
+Remember, this is a rather small restaurant (we filled up every seat), and they were serving 8 meals.
+But they pulled it off without any issues.

-Of course we all taked about what we each had done on one of our last days and also reflected on the trip as a whole.
-I believe everyne agreed it had been a great trip and were sorry to see it end (although it will be very nice to get home).
+Of course, we all talked about what we each had done on one of our last days and also reflected on the trip as a whole.
+I believe everyone agreed it had been a great trip and was sorry to see it end (although it will be very nice to get home).

-When we finished eating, Bryan asked for comments from the group about the trip, all the standard, what you liked, what you didn't like, etc. It was universally positive.
+When we finished eating, Bryan asked for comments from the group about the trip, all the standards, what you liked, what you didn't like, etc. It was universally positive.
 Many told of the places and/or the things they liked the best.
-Several amusing stories which helped us all remember all the great memories from the past two weeks.
-Sort of sad to see the tour end but all greatful for the wonderful time it runed out to be.
+Several amusing stories helped us all remember all the great memories from the past two weeks.
+We were sort of sad to see the tour end, but we were all grateful for the wonderful time it turned out to be.

-We also made it clear to Bryan how much we apprecited his leadership in making the tour so successful and how lucky we were to have someone so knowledgable about the sites we visited and how they fit into Germany's past (through many history talks), their present and even Germany's future.
+We also made it clear to Bryan how much we appreciated his leadership in making the tour so successful and how lucky we were to have someone so knowledgeable about the sites we visited and how they fit into Germany's past (through many history talks), present, and even future.
 Bryan is obviously proud of Germany.

 Ausspanna Restaurant